 Effective speed management is critical for creating streets that support safe and convenient travel by everyone—whether they are in cars, on bicycles, walking or using assisted mobility devices.
 People get around Austin in different ways (sometimes on the same trip); by implementing intuitive, context-sensitive speed management strategies, the Austin community can enable safe and convenient travel for all.

 Speed management is also a critical focus area to achieve our community’s safety goals.
-Throughout the years, Austin City Council has indicated safety as a priority in Imagine Austin, Austin Strategic Direction 2023, and the Austin Strategic Mobility Plan and continues to work towards our Vision Zero goal of reaching zero traffic fatalities and serious injuries.
+Throughout the years, Austin City Council has indicated safety as a priority in Imagine Austin, Austin Strategic Direction 2023, and the Austin Strategic Mobility Plan (ASMP) and continues to work towards our Vision Zero goal of reaching zero traffic fatalities and serious injuries.

-- Traffic calming treatments
+- Traffic Calming Treatments

-The new methodology for selecting traffic calming treatments uses a data-informed, equity-focused approach which considers crash history, characteristics of individual streets and surrounding neighborhoods, and speed data to proactively identify residential streets for potential speed mitigation interventions.
+The new methodology for selecting traffic calming treatments uses a data-informed, equity-focused approach that considers crash history, characteristics of individual streets and surrounding neighborhoods, and speed data to proactively identify residential streets for potential speed mitigation interventions.
 Staff developed this new approach based on knowledge gained and feedback received through the following: